Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

 - do exploratory data analysis on a new dataset.
 - know what the measures of central tendency and spread are used for.
 - know when to use which measure of central tendency.
-- Describe different distributions and interpret a histogram.
+- describe different distributions and interpret a histogram.
 - Know what outliers are and how they affect measures of central tendency and spread.
 - Interpret correlations from a graph and from the correlation coefficient